nexiality/documentation/commands/ws/delete(url,body,var).md

 ### Description
-This command is used to send a HTTP DELETE request to perform delete operation with the given url and query string.
+This command sends a HTTP DELETE request to perform delete operation with the given `url` and `body` (request payload).

 To learn about how to utilize the response returned from the target URL, click [here](index.html#http-response).